 - Being close to the next grade, or usually getting better marks, are not examples of errors in marking.

-Academic integrity includes, but is more than, correctly acknowledging the sources of any information that you use in your assignments (as discussed in the chapter Working with Information).
+Academic integrity includes, but is more than, correctly acknowledging the sources of any information that you use in your assignments (as discussed in the chapter Integrity at University).
 Academic integrity also involves engaging in behaviours and actions that are honest, respectful, and ethical.

 According to the Tertiary Education Quality and Standards Agency (TEQSA; 2020), academic integrity is: